Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Performance

 \subsection{Reconstruction resolutions}

 Figures~\ref{fig:angres} and \ref{fig:enres} show the angular and energy resolutions, respectively.
 The main effect is seen in the monoscopic configurations, as presented in~\cite{Unbehaun:2025skr}.
 The angular resolution is mostly improved by the NN to reconstruct the image orientation.
-In monoscopic mode, the primary particle's direction is reconstructed by using three estimations in the camera reference frame: the main axis of the ellipse, the distance of the centre of the ellipse to the position of the primary particle (which depends mostly on the impact parameter) and the relative orientation between the ellipse center and the primary direction (\texttt{flip}).
-Since the last one is binary, even with a good estimation of the others, a bad \texttt{flip} estimation can lead to a significantly large angular distance between the reconstructed and true direction, degrading the angular resolution.
+In monoscopic mode, the primary particle direction is reconstructed by using three estimates in the camera reference frame: the main axis of the ellipse, the distance of the center of the ellipse to the position of the primary particle (which mostly depends on the impact parameter), and the relative orientation between the ellipse center and the primary direction (\texttt{flip}).
+Since the last one is binary, even with a good estimate of the others, a poor \texttt{flip} estimation can lead to a significantly large angular distance between the reconstructed and true direction, which degrades the angular resolution.
 The NN reduces the fraction of false \texttt{flip} events by 25-80\%, depending on the energy.
-The energy resolution is improved by introducing time-sensitive variables, which help to break the degeneracy on Hillas size between energy and impact parameter.
+The energy resolution is improved by introducing time-sensitive variables, which help to break the degeneracy on the Hillas size between energy and impact parameter.
 For stereoscopic configurations, angular and energy reconstructions are performed geometrically and through lookup tables~\citep{HessCrab2006}, respectively.
-This is not changed and, thus, no significant change is observed in individual events.
-For energies around $300 \, \rm{GeV}$, \texttt{Event types} and \texttt{Stereo++} present slightly worse resolutions.
-This is due to additional faint events that were not triggered using only the small telescopes.
-For energies above that, most badly reconstructed events belong to \texttt{Type B}, which is neglected by the combined analysis at these energies.
-For that reason, small improvements are seen in both angular and energy resolutions, especially between $\sim 500 \, \rm{GeV}$ and $\sim 3 \, \rm{TeV}$.
+This is not changed, and no significant change is therefore observed in individual events.
+For energies of about $300 \, \rm{GeV}$, \texttt{Event types} and \texttt{Stereo++} present slightly worse resolutions.
+This is due to additional faint events that did not survive the cuts using only the small telescopes.
+For energies above this, most poorly reconstructed events belong to \texttt{Type B}, which is neglected by the combined analysis at these energies.
+Small improvements are therefore seen in both angular and energy resolutions, especially between $\sim 500 \, \rm{GeV}$ and $\sim 3 \, \rm{TeV}$.
 Even further improvements in energy and angular reconstructions are expected if template-based methods, such as the Image Pixel-wise fit for Atmospheric Cherenkov Telescopes (ImPACT; \citealt{Parsons:2014voa}), are used.
 This method is commonly used in H.E.S.S. analyses and is expected to be incorporated into analyses using event types in the future.